AJAX Pagination with PHP

 Show Pagination Results via AJAX

-The other call is on clicking pagination links to show current page result and to highlight currently selected page.
+The other call is to click pagination links to show the current page results and highlight the currently selected page.

 <script>